Middle School Curriculum

 The three-year course of study exposes students to a broad knowledge base and readies them for the scholastic commitments expected in the Upper School.

-Middle School Program Highlights
+Middle School Curriculum Highlights

 English